-- if it is necessary to compute solutions without spurious oscillations: use FVM, - if sharpness and position of layers are important and spurious oscillations can be tolerated: often the SUPG method is a good choice.
+- if it is necessary to compute solutions without spurious oscillations: use FVM, taking care on the construction of an appropriate grid might be essential for reducing the smearing of the layers, - if sharpness and position of layers are important and spurious oscillations can be tolerated: often the SUPG method is a good choice.

 Both of these classical schemes are also very efficient.
-From the more modern approaches which were included in this study, FEMTVD stands out somewhat by suppressing under- and overshoots, but it is very inefficient.
+From the more modern approaches which were included in this study, FEM-TVD stands out somewhat by suppressing under- and overshoots, but it is quite inefficient.
 The DG method showed small errors with respect to reference cut lines.
 However, the solutions possessed very large under- and overshoots.
-In summary, the use of the modern approaches (SOLD, CIP, DG, FEMTVD) was, considering all aspects, seldom beneficially compared with the classical FVM and SUPG method.
-Consequently, there is still the urgent need to construct better methods for discretizing convection-dominated equations than those which are available.
+In summary, the use of the modern approaches (SOLD, CIP, DG, FEMTVD) was, considering all aspects, seldom beneficial compared with the classical FVM and SUPG method.
+Consequently, there is still the urgent need to construct better methods for discretizing convection-dominated equations than those which are currently available.